oscarhiggott/PyMatching/docs/index.rst

 empirically roughly quadratic in the number of nodes.
 PyMatching is intended to provide the best of both
-worlds: the algorithms and data structures are implemented in C++ for speed (with the help of BlossomV and the Boost Graph library), using a local variant of the matching decoder given in the Appendix of https://arxiv.org/abs/2010.09626, which empirically has an average runtime roughly linear in the number of nodes and gives the same output as full matching in practice.
+worlds: the algorithms and data structures are implemented in C++ for good performance (with the help of BlossomV and the Boost Graph library), using a local variant of the matching decoder given in the Appendix of https://arxiv.org/abs/2010.09626, which empirically has an average runtime roughly linear in the number of nodes and gives the same output as full matching in practice.
 Furthermore, Python bindings are provided for all the core functionality of PyMatching, making it easy to use